kmizu/jsonda/README.md

-# Jsonic - a powerful DSL for constructing JSON objects.
+# Jsonic - a simple DSL for JSON objects construction.

 This project provides a Jsonic DSL, which can be used to construct JSON object easily, in Scala.
-Currently, this project is experimental.
-However, the code size is small, It is easy to understand what it does
+The code size of jsonic is small and it is easy to understand what it does.

 # For Developer